 Twelve teams gathered at the Acton Curling Club for a fun day on the ice.
-Themed "Life's a Beach" festivities included a bucket auction, trivia contest, Plinko and toonie-toss.
+Themed "Life's a Beach", festivities included a bucket auction, trivia contest festivities also included a bucket auction, trivia contest, Plinko and toonie-toss.
 The photo booth gave teams the chance to model their winter beachwear for posterity.